Justin Bieber Didn’t Pee His Sweatpants & He’s Not Bothered If You Think He Did

 Justin Bieber’s philanthropy continues.
 The singer has donated an autographed guitar to a silent auction, which is raising money to help transgender kids and LGBTQ youth.

 The fundraiser takes place today (February 24).
-British superstar Sir Elton John, Bob Dylan, Beyoncé, and more have also donated signed memorabilia.
+British superstar Sir Elton John, Bob Dylan, Beyonce, and more have also donated signed memorabilia.

 We have silent auction items from @justinbieber, @eltonofficial & more at tomorrow’s fundraiser to #ProtectTransKids & support #LGBTQ youth! pic.twitter.com/XKpXeN8QjR